jaatroko/link-status-redux/README.md

 Custom formatting allows expert users to more freely specify the text that is shown when hovering the mouse over a link (the "link target text").
-The specification is done with _printf_-style substitutions, and the following are valid for the link target text:
+The specification is done with _printf_-style substitutions, and the following are valid for the link target text (prefix/URL/postfix in version 3.0):

 Code | Substitution
 -----|-------------